kailash-manasarovar/statement/docs/timeline/2025/april.md

 - These posts are now (August 2026) unsearchable on the `@1frgvn` timeline.
 - Why do we see so much criminal gang activity on X, and elsewhere, posing as friendly to the women's rights movement?
-- Is it a suicidal move from the porn-gangs to ensure no-one gets wind of what they've really been up to for nearly half a century and how bad it has gotten?
+- Is it an apocalyptic move from the porn-gangs to ensure no-one gets wind of what they've really been up to for nearly half a century, and how bad it has gotten?

 ## There's something in the water